monk-afk/minetest_postgresql/securing_debian.md

 ```

 - Generate new SSH keypair on local machine
-    - Creating with password will ask for authentication when using the keys (good security)
+    - Creating with password will ask for authentication when using the keys
-    - Creating without password will authenticate without password (medium security)
     - **DO NOT OVERWRITE EXISTING KEYPAIR!** Default is named `id_rsa` and `id_rsa.pub
 ```sh
 user@local:~$ ssh-keygen -t rsa -b 4096